sonar-intellij-plugin/sonar-intellij-plugin/README.md

 #### Project Configuration

 After the installation you first of all need to configure the connection to your sonar server.
-This is done per project.
+This is done per project and/or module.
 You can use a remote server or a local one on your machine, depends on how you work with sonar.

-Go to `File -> Settings (Ctrl+Alt+S)-> SonarQube` and test your configuration.
+Go to `File -> Settings (Ctrl+Alt+S)-> SonarQube`.
+![alt text][serverSelection]
+[serverSelection]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/server_selection.png "Example server selection"
+Click Add and configure sonar server
-![alt text][projectConfiguration]
+![alt text][serverConfiguration]
-[projectConfiguration]: http://plugins.jetbrains.com/files/7238/screenshot_14229.png "Example project configuration"
+[serverConfiguration]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/server_configuration.png "Example server configuration"
+Select the sonar resource
+![alt text][resourceSelection]
+[resourceSelection]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/resource_selection.png "Example resource selection"
+The finished sonar server configuration should looks like:
+![alt text][serverConfigurationComplete]
+[serverConfigurationComplete]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/server_configuration_complete.png "Example resource selection"

 #### The Resource field
 You can find the "`Resource`" name specific for your project in the Sonar WebUI!
 When you're on the main dashboard of your SonarQube installation (e.g. http://localhost:9000/), you see the "Projects" section on the right listing all the projects you already ran an analysis for.<sup>1</sup> When you hover the cursor over a project name in this list, the title/ hint you can see is the project's _resourceId_.
 For Maven projects it also contains a colon like "`groupId:artifactId`" or "`PROJECTS_KEY:MODULE_KEY`".